resonatehq-examples/example-human-in-the-loop-ts/README.md

 With Resonate, each function invocation pairs with a promise.
 Each promise has a unique ID in the system.

-The Resonate system deduplicates on the promise ID and will either reconnect to an PENDING progress, or return the result of the RESOLVED promise.
+The Resonate system deduplicates based on the promise ID and will either reconnect to a PENDING execution, or return the result of the RESOLVED promise.

 This example showcases how this works in the gateway: